rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Going to have to write my own simple sequencer as the bug with p5.part is unfixable

 Some sounds (like the aero) haven't been tested yet

 Some arpeggio melodies still clash a little with the chords